 Some tortoise species, such as Indian star tortoises, have natural humps on their carapace.
 These tortoises are more likely to develop pyramiding thanks to their naturally raised scutes.

-With this tortoise species, it’s sensible to reduce the number of plant-based foods with protein, such as edamame, chickpeas, spinach, and asparagus.
+Reducing the number of plant-based foods with protein, such as edamame, chickpeas, spinach, and asparagus, is recommended for this tortoise species.

 Unfortunately, once a tortoise has pyramiding, it can’t be reversed.
 However, you can prevent pyramiding from worsening by providing your pet with an adequate, low-protein diet.